-I am a cognitive neuroscientist with a multidisciplinary background in psychology and biomedical engineering.
-Currently, I am a Postdoctoral Research Fellow in the Computational, Cognitive and Clinical Neuroimaging Lab (C3NL) at Imperial College London.
+I am a cognitive neuroscientist with a multidisciplinary background in psychology and human-computer interaction.

 My research interest lies in developing brain-computer interfaces and artificial intelligence (AI) with the aim to address neuroscience questions that have been historically challenging to tackle with conventional methods.
 In particular, I want to understand how frontoparietal brain networks gives rise to our powerful cognitive abilities.